 If you are a smaller organisation trying to navigate your way through the current economic challenges and can’t afford to spend a lot of time and money evaluating your management processes, we have created our We invest in people: One-year accreditation with you in mind.

-The accreditation is suitable for organisations with 50 employees or less and it offers you an in-depth analysis of your organisation at a significantly reduced cost, compared to our full, three-year, We invest in people accreditation.
+The accreditation is suitable for organisations with less than 50 people and it offers you an in-depth analysis of your organisation at a significantly reduced cost, compared to our full, three-year, We invest in people accreditation.

 1. Leading and inspiring people.
 Leaders are trusted members of the company.
 They clearly communicate the company’s objectives and motivate and inspire people to work towards them.